a3rev/a3-lazy-load/readme.txt

 * Fix - WordPress Admin Tool Bar User Avatar conflict Issue #2

 = 1.8.1 - 2017/05/31 =
-* Fix - Use correct object A3_Lazy_Load instead of this as it was causing a fatal error
+* Fix - Use correct object A3_Lazy_Load instead of 'this' as it was causing a fatal error

 = 1.8.0 - 2017/05/30 =
-* Feature  Updated for compatibility with Better AMP plugin
+* Feature - Updated for compatibility with Better AMP plugin
-* Feature  Launched a3Lazy Load Github public Repository
+* Feature - Launched a3Lazy Load Github public Repository
-* Feature  WordPress Translation activation.
+* Feature - WordPress Translation activation.
 Add text domain declaration in file header.
 * Tweak - Change global $$variable to global ${$variable} for compatibility with PHP 7.0
 * Tweak - Update a3 Revolution to a3rev Software on plugins description
 * Tweak - Update plugin framework to latest version
 * Tweak - Tested for full compatibility with WordPress version 4.7.5
 * Tweak - Tested for full compatibility with PHP 7.0
-* Fix  Exclude images by class
+* Fix - Exclude images by class

 = 1.7.1 =
 * Tweak - Register fontawesome in plugin framework with style name is 'font-awesome-styles'